xd009642/streamer-template/doc/02_audio_decoding.md

     .collect::<Vec<f32>>();
 ```

-Another thing is resamplers can add their own noise and amplify or suppress
+Another thing is resamplers can add noise and amplify or suppress certain components
-parts of the signal.
+in the signal.
 They may also impact the phase of the signal.
 This is why
-the FFT resampler and fast resampler weren't chosen the testing method I picked
+the FFT resampler and fast resampler weren't chosen.
+Using the test metric I
-they scored poorly on the metric and also doing a direct comparison to the
+picked they scored poorly and also doing a direct comparison to the
 expected dasp output doesn't work.

 To test the signal is as expected a metric called cross-correlation is used.